 Alex Halperin (14:06):

 There’s been a lot of talk about how people are sort of reaching back to skills we no longer use and just making things we no longer make.
 And it’s interesting to hear that about that happening with cannabis.
 Do you have other friends and colleagues who are doing similar things?

 Tammy Pettigrew (14:23):

-You know, I have um, followers that send me pictures of their kids, um, trimming cannabis or um, they already have the noses to kind of detect what turpines are in the flowers.
-Um, and I just thought it was so beautiful.
-Um, you know, I have removed the stigma from the plant, but I guess I hadn’t done it for my children and seeing these people be open enough to share this experience with their family and really just educating their child the way before the public can, um, really inspired me.
+You know, I have followers that send me pictures of their kids trimming cannabis or they already have the noses to kind of detect what terpenes are in the flowers.
+And I just thought it was so beautiful.
+I have removed the stigma from the plant, but I guess I hadn’t done it for my children and seeing these people be open enough to share this experience with their family and really just educating their child the way before the public can, really inspired me.